React Email Development: Architecture, Rendering Pipelines & Implementation Workflows

 Component Composition & Stateless Data Injection

 Effective template architecture requires strict separation of presentation and data injection.
 Developers should implement stateless functional components with explicit TypeScript interfaces for props.
-Dynamic content is injected via server-side rendering (SSR) or static generation, ensuring zero client-side JavaScript execution in the final payload.
+Dynamic content is injected via server-side rendering, ensuring zero client-side JavaScript execution in the final payload.

 Strict TypeScript Component Pattern